-For property, plant and equipment and intangible assets, if there is indication that the recoverable value has increased, the Valuer will reassess the economic life of the asset for the purposes of determining depreciation.
-The impairment will be reversed up to the extent of the carrying value of the asset had there been no impairment.
+For Plant, Property and Equipment, and Intangible Assets, if there is indication that the recoverable value has increased, the Valuer will reassess the economic life of the asset for the purposes of determining depreciation.
+The impairment will be reversed to the extent that up to the carrying value of the asset had there been no impairment.
 This reversal will in the first instance be used to reverse any charge made to the surplus or deficit on provision of services in the Comprehensive Income and Expenditure Statement, and then to the revaluation reserve.